Why humidification of fresh produce?

 pores of the material.

-- A flushing program cleans the system on an hourly basis, and fills the unit again with fresh water.
+- A flushing program cleans the system on an hourly basis and refills the unit with fresh water.

 - When the humidifier is switched off, no water remains behind.
 The reservoir is emptied by the drain.